syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-xamarin.md

 Step 9: Compile and execute the application.

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Getting-started/Xamarin/Create-PowerPoint-presentation).

 The output of the above code example will generate the below PowerPoint slide.

 ![Xamarin PowerPoint Library Output](Workingwith_Xamarin/GettingStartedSample.png)